-- Deep clean the guide rods and leadscrews with mineral spirits or other mild solvent to remove wood glue and resin. - Apply a light coat of dry lubricant to the round Y-bars and leadscrews.
-Wipe off excess with a soft rag. - Grease the linear bearings (more often if needed) with the Next Wave grease and nozzle kit.
+- Deep clean the guide rails and leadscrews with mineral spirits or other mild solvent to remove wood resin, dust and dirt. - Apply a light coat of dry lubricant to the guide rails and leadscrews.
+Wipe off excess with a soft rag.